-This is our premium Art Treehouse Oil of Spike Lavender from the lavender farms in Southern France – 100% natural, pure, and fully researched – the ultimate less-toxic painting medium!
+This is our premium Art Treehouse Oil of Spike Lavender from the lavender farms in Southern France – 100% pure Oil of Spike Lavender- no added chemicals, no synthetics!
 It is listed by the FDA as (GRAS) “Generally Recognized as Safe”, and has a long history of use in painting.
+It generally used a drop or two at a time.
 Sometimes we are asked if Oil of Spike Lavender is a paint thinner or an oil painting medium.
-It depends on how it is used!
+It depends on how it is used.
 We have a separate article covering this question.
 Also, here is an article on What Makes a Great Artist Thinner? and an 18-page toxocologist report, commissioned by The Art Treehouse.

 - Works great with Canada Balsam and other resins

 - Increases the flow of the brush

 - A true Biobased Art material – sustainable and renewable

 - Excellent for glazing and fine detail work

 Oil of Spike Lavender was used by Leonardo as well as the Netherlands painters, Dürer and Rubens used it to enrich colors.
 Pacheco, in his Arte de la Pintura published at Seville in 1649, advised artists to moisten just the tip of the brush in lavender oil.
 Sometimes the artist would fully dip the brush hairs in the Spike Oil so that the brush strokes would be smoother.
 Oil of Spike Lavender was the medium of choice from the fourteenth century on.
 It has an appealing uplifting scent, and only a small amount is needed – a drop or two at a time.
 This 100% pure Oil of Spike Lavender is harvested directly from the lavandula latifolia flowering plant – one of the 47 species of the genus lavender in the mint family lamiaceae.

 - Works with the paint to increase adhesion

 - Great with all brands of oil paint